-There is no treatment that can eliminate the herpes virus from the body.
-Once you're infected, it will stay in your body, even if you never have another episode.
-An episode of oral herpes will go away on its own, usually within a week or so.
-Once you're infected, the virus stays with you forever and there's currently no cure.
+There is no treatment that can completely eradicate the herpes virus from the body.
+Once you have been infected, it will remain in your system for life, even if you never experience another episode.
+Generally, an episode of oral herpes will go away on its own within a week or so.

-Once you have the herpes virus, it stays in your nerve cells forever, even if you never have symptoms.
-However, with appropriate management, self-care and prevention strategies, oral herpes shouldn't affect your life in a major way.
-Having both HIV and genital herpes increases the chance of transmitting HIV to an HIV-negative partner during oral, vaginal, or anal sex.
+Having both HIV and genital herpes increases the chance of transmitting HIV to an HIV-negative partner during oral, vaginal or anal sex.